shortdark/num-of-posts/post-volume-stats/readme.txt

 9. New "Date Range" page which applies a date range to the main page only, not "Category", "Tag" or "Custom Taxonomy" pages.

 == Changelog ==

+= 3.3.01 =

+* NEW: Date Range page renamed Filter Results and you can now filter the main page charts by text in the post content.
+* NEW: Footer method created and is now added to every page.

 = 3.2.04 =